Linuxfabrik/kickstart/README.rst

 Generic Kickstart File
 ======================

-This is a generic kickstart file for a minimal install of RHEL 7+ and compatible, on both BIOS as well as UEFI machines.
+This is a generic kickstart file for a minimal install of RHEL 8+, Fedora 38+ and compatible, on both BIOS as well as UEFI machines.

 What are Kickstart Installations?